 Despite increases in gender equality in the family and the workplace in the United States, an earnings gap persists.
 Yet gender inequality is far more complex than a single point-in-time estimate of the earnings gap; there are important differences by age, education, and race.
 Guided by a life course perspective, we advance scholarship on gender inequality in the labor market by exploring how the trajectory of gender inequality varies across race and education groups.
 By integrating ideas about intersectional characteristics with life course theories, we uncover whether multiple inequalities are exacerbated, or undone, over the life course.
 We use data from the National Longitudinal Survey of Youth 1979 cohort to estimate growth curve models of annual earnings, paying attention to differences by race and educational attainment in the levels and slopes of men and women’s earnings from ages 22 to 47.
 Our findings indicate that racially- and educationally-advantaged groups see the greatest gender earnings divergence across life, supporting theories of cumulative advantage and glass ceilings.
 These findings lay a foundation for future research on the multiple mechanisms underpinning persistent gender inequality.

 Doren, Catherine.
 “Is Two Too Many?
 Parity and Mothers’ Labor Force Exit.”
+To be presented at ASA 2018.

 Grodsky, Eric, Catherine Doren, Chandra Muller, and John Robert Warren.
 “Coming in to Focus: Education and Stratification at Midlife.”